Solar Panel Charge Time Calculator

 Never connect a solar panel directly to a battery.
 Doing so can damage the battery.

-Instead, connect the battery and then solar panel (in that order!) to a solar charge controller.
+Instead, connect the battery then solar panel to a solar charge controller.
 Charge controllers regulate the current and voltage coming from solar panels to safely charge the battery.